aalbrs/pyt-demo/README.md

 ```
 toolbox_debugger.py
 ```
-Where possible logic should be written outside of the .pyt file, such as in run_tool.py.
+Where possible logic should be written outside of the .pyt file, such as in the toolbox_library directory.